iAmG-r00t/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 	- The diagonal should end with a `\n`.
 	- If `n` is `0` or less, the function should only print a `\n`.
 	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c 7-main.c 7-print_diagonal.c -o 7-diagonals`
+8. [You are so much sunshine in every square inch](./8-print_square.c) : A C function program that prints a square, followed by a new line.
+	- Prototype: `void print_square(int size);`
+	- You can only use `_putchar` function to print.
+	- Where `size` is the size of the square.
+	- If `size` is `0` or less, the function should print only a new line.
+	- Use the character `#` to print the square.
+	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c 8-main.c 8-print_square.c -o 8-squares`